View image gallery

 Bulldozing can be done without prior chemical treatment.
 Bulldozing removes the entire tree but is an expensive option and the resulting disturbance of soil can lead to the rapid re-establishment of camphor laurel and other weeds.

 Soil erosion can occur on cleared slopes unless a desirable ground cover is established quickly.
-Landholders planning to undertake a mechanical control program involving significant soil disturbance should seek advice from the catchment management authority and comply with any relevant environmental guidelines and legislation.
+Landholders planning to undertake a mechanical control program involving significant soil disturbance should seek advice from Local Land Services and comply with any relevant environmental guidelines and legislation.